ikasanEIP/IkasanStudio/README.md

 ### Core (org.ikasan.studio.core)
 * Contains the model.json (de)serialisation
-* Framework for code generation (ftl supplied by code pack),
+* Framework for code generation (ftl supplied by meta pack),
-* Framework for unit test support for metapack, abstract support for metapack
+* Framework for unit test support for meta pack, abstract support for meta pack

 ### Metapack (resources/studio/metapack) - depdends on Core
-* One per supported Ikasan Version
+* One per supported Ikasan version
 * Reduces the number of updates to the core (UI) plugin, the metapack can be added to (almost) any version of the plugin
 * Distribution / exposed via web / repo / something
 * Component Library - Encapsulates the Components properties, meta information, helptext, icons and ftl for a version of Ikasan, or an 'approach to auto-generation implementation', or user created components / code practice.
+* Provides extensive unit testing to self certify
 * End user encouraged to create their own, only official metapacks are 'supported'

 ### UI (org.ikasan.studio.ui) - Depends on Core and Metapackbs
 * Business driver is cost saving resulting from standard coding of components, reduced build times, reduced migration between versions of Ikasan, reduced complexity in legacy code base
-* The UI should be easy to use, intuitive, dumb down usage for junior / mid tier devs
+* The UI should be easy to use, intuitive, dumb down usage for junior / mid-tier devs
 * Abstracted to be driven from the content of a meta pack
 * Support for multiple simultaneous metapacks